So How Does Your Septic System Actually Clean Your Wastewater?

 United Sewer & Drain Services Pumps Out Septic Tanks In Orange County NY

-United Sewer & Drain Service Corp is a septic and sewer services company based out of Middletown, NY and serving Orange County including Port Jervis, Warwick, Goshen, Monroe, Greenwood Lake, Chester, Florida, and Washingtonville, New York.
+United Sewer & Septic is a septic and sewer services company based out of Middletown, NY and serving Orange County including Port Jervis, Warwick, Goshen, Monroe, Greenwood Lake, Chester, Florida, and Washingtonville, New York.

 We specialize in pumping out residential septic, commercial septic, lift stations, and holding tanks of all sizes We offer prompt and efficient service that is competitively priced.